aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloLeif.md

 - animstate set to 102
 - Yield for 0.5 seconds

-## Move 8 - Calls [ClearStatus](../../Actors%20states/Conditions%20methods/ClearStatus.md) on a player party member
+## Move 8 - [ClearStatus](../../Actors%20states/Conditions%20methods/ClearStatus.md) on a player party member
 Calls [ClearStatus](../../Actors%20states/Conditions%20methods/ClearStatus.md) on a player party member.
 No damages are dealt.

 ### `dontusecharge` set to true